jarecoo/practice/notes.md

 1. Family
     * Prioritize close, personal relationships (family, close friends, etc)
         *  Foster a loving, supportive, compassionate relationship with my kids and my wife.
 I want to be part of their life forever.
 Make the time we have together count.
             * I think fostering this relationship means more than just love.
 Love is the necessary foundation, and gives you the appreciation to enjoy the journey, but only love is a disservice since it can lead to permissiveness, timidity and enabling.
 The other part of being a good father, is actually being something for your kids.
 They need to be guided, helped, and directed, mostly by example.
-The best dads are the ones that combine deep, unconditional love for their family with a steady, firm example of how to live.
+The best dads are the ones that combine deep, unconditional love for their family with a steady, firm example of who to be and how to live.
 That’s where the rest of this comes in.
         * Enjoy the moment, appreciate the time you have with your kids https://www.reddit.com/r/LifeProTips/comments/80dsy9/lpt_after_working_with_terminally_ill_cancer/?st=JE4OAY9Q&sh=bab60a62
         * Remember, one day you pick your kid up and you’ll put him down for the last time https://www.reddit.com/r/Wellthatsucks/comments/7upwj7/comment/dtmjxlf?st=JD63KIUB&sh=e4e4d783
         * “Happy people are committed to making time for and enjoying friends and family.
 They have people they count on and trust.” https://continuum.utah.edu/features/what-happy-people-do/